 At the age of 24, Mrs. McGough was presented in her Carnegie Hall debut recital in New York City by Artists International, Inc. At this recital she premiered “9 Walks Down 7th Avenue” written for Mrs. McGough by Daniel Dorff.
 She has also performed at National Flute Association Conventions in Orlando, FL, Nashville, TN and Pittsburgh, PA.
 She can be seen throughout Pittsburgh as a recitalist and chamber music musician.

-Mrs. McGough is not just a neighborhood flute teacher, she is a teaching artist – What is a teaching artist?
-According to Wikipedia: Teaching Artists, also called artist/educators, or community artists are professional artists who teach and integrate their art form, perspectives, and skills into a wide range of settings.
+Mrs. McGough is a teaching artist in Pittsburgh, PA – What is a teaching artist?
+Teaching Artists, also called artist/educators, or community artists are professional artists who teach and integrate their art form, perspectives, and skills into a wide range of settings.
 As an active professional musician she strives to share her extensive knowledge of the flute with students of all ages.

 Mrs. McGough is Adjunct Professor of Flute at Washington & Jefferson College and maintains a lively flute studio in Bethel Park, PA.
-She teaches a variety of students, from a handful of beginners to talented high school and college students and even a few adult amateur students.
 Her students have achieved top scores at honors band, district band and orchestra, regional band and orchestra as well as the state level band and orchestra.
 Students wishing to audition for college receive excellent training with Mrs. McGough, with acceptance at many of the top colleges for music performance and education.
 She has taught masterclasses & lectures for school band programs, orchestral outreach programs and at Carnegie Mellon University and Youngstown State University.
 Her articles have been published by the Pittsburgh Flute Club.

 - The Flute Studio Pittsburgh located in Bethel Park, PA – students of all ages and levels are encouraged to apply for a FREE 30 minute trial lesson